Featureless Linux Library

 Current Release

-The current stable release series of FLL is 0.6.
-The latest version of the stable release series is 0.6.12.
+The current stable release series of the FLL project is 0.8.
+The latest version of the stable release series is 0.8.0.
+Some of the programs that are external to the FLL project might still be on a 0.7 development release.

 A bare release is the original project structure exactly as it appears in the Git source code repositories.
 The project is designed and intended to be hacked.
 As a result, the project must be converted into a package.
 There are different default supported package structures like monolithic, level, and individual.